 Property Redemption after Foreclosure Sale

 Some states allow the borrower to redeem or repurchase the home within a certain period of time after the foreclosure sale.
 In Washington, D.C., borrowers do not have the right to redeem a home after the foreclosure sale has occurred.

 Deficiency Judgments in D.C.

-When a home is sold in foreclosure, if the sale price is not enough to cover the borrower's debt, the lender can seek a deficiency judgement and force them to pay the remaining balance, even after losing their home.
-Washington DC allows this practice and a lender can file for this process after the foreclosure sale has been finalized.
+When a home is sold in foreclosure, if the sale price is not enough to cover the borrower's debt, the lender can seek a deficiency judgment and force them to pay the remaining balance, even after losing their home.
+Washington D.C. allows this practice and a lender can file for this process after the foreclosure sale has been finalized.
 D.C.
 Code § 42-816